shameekagarwal/shameekagarwal.github.io/_posts/2024-03-02-low-level-design.md

 ### Mediator Pattern

-- encourage lose coupling between interacting objects
+- encourage loose coupling between interacting objects
 - by encapsulating interactions in a "mediator" object
 - the interacting objects are called "colleagues" and "concrete colleagues"
 - use when interactions between the colleagues becomes very complex